gagan-utreja/Demo/PITCHME.md

 - The Knox service is part of the company's "Samsung Approved For Enterprise" (SAFE) offerings for smartphones and tablets.
 - Samsung Knox's primary  competitor is Blackberry Balance, a service that separates personal and work data.
 ---
-###### e-fuse
-- Samsung Knox devices use an e-fuse to indicate whether or not an "untrusted" (non-Samsung) boot path has ever been run.
-- Rooting the device and installing a non-Samsung Android release will therefore set the e-fuse.
-Once the e-fuse is set, a device can no longer
-- Create a KNOX Container, or access the data previously stored in an existing KNOX Container.
----
 ###### SAFE Devices/KNOX Standard SDK
 - Hardware
 - Apps